Last Updated on December 13, 2022 by Chris and Lindsay

 Build in exercise to your daily routine.
 Whether you are traveling or staying put for the day your dog will need exercise.

-Also don’t overlook your dog’s desire to have routine, particularly when it comes to their meal schedule.
+Also don’t overlook your dog’s desire to have a routine, particularly when it comes to their meal schedule.
 Be sure to be as consistent as possible when it comes to feeding times.

 Pro TIP: Sometimes our dog gets anxious if we pack around breakfast time or if we are still traveling during dinner time.
 So we try to not stress her out on travel days by letting her eat breakfast a little early and we may often pull over and give her ample time to eat dinner.

 This ties together the previous 3 tips.
-While you’re idea of a good day on the road might include covering many miles, stopping for incredible views and activities and chowing down on delicious local plates these mean very little to your dog.
+While your idea of a good day on the road might include covering many miles, stopping for incredible views and activities and chowing down on delicious local plates these mean very little to your dog.

 When RVing with your dog be prepared to stop as often as your dog requires.
 Use stops as a time for both you and your dog to stretch, exercise or simply take in the views wherever you are.